zorowangtt/phdthesis/source/15_chapter7_conclusions.md

 The thermal conductivity values decreased in the following order: charged residues, polar residues, and hydrophobic residues.
 This observation suggests that different residue types contribute differently to the overall heat transport within the protein.

-In the @sec:cha4, the thermal conductivity of peptide bonded residue pairs are found to be greater than those of non-bonded residue pairs.
+In the @sec:cha4, the thermal conductivity of peptide bonded residue pairs are found to be greater than those of nonbonded residue pairs.
-A strong correlation was observed between the thermal conductivity and energy conductivity of non-bonded residue pairs, despite they are representing different transport properties.
+A strong correlation was observed between the thermal conductivity and energy conductivity of nonbonded residue pairs, despite they are representing different transport properties.
 Additionally, an empirical linear equation was derived to establish a relationship between them.
-In general, the $\lambda_{\alpha, \beta}$ values of non-bonded contacts in HP36 exhibited a decreasing trend in the following order: hydrogen bonds > π-stacking > electrostatic > hydrophobic.
+In general, the $\lambda_{\alpha, \beta}$ values of nonbonded contacts in HP36 exhibited a decreasing trend in the following order: hydrogen bonds > π-stacking > electrostatic > hydrophobic.
 The hydrogen bond formation capacity druing MD simulations demonstrated a significant role for $\lambda_{\alpha, \beta}$ values of hydrogen bonding contacts.
 In order to elucidate the factors influencing thermal transport ability in nonbonded contacts within the complex protein environment, a non-linear regression model was constructed for a wide range of contacts.
 This model employed random forest regression analysis to investigate the relationship between the thermal conductivity values ($\lambda_{\alpha, \beta}$) and various static and dynamic variables.